urbit/docs.urbit.org/content/courses/hoon-school/S-math.md

 | `@rd` | Double-precision 64-bit mathematics | `.~4.5` |
 | `@rq` | Quadruple-precision 128-bit mathematics | `.~~~4.5` |

-There are also a few molds which can represent the separate values of the FP representation.
+There are also a few {% tooltip label="molds" href="/glossary/mold" /%}
+which can represent the separate values of the FP representation.
 These are used internally but mostly don't appear in userspace code.

-As the arms for the four `@r` auras are identical within their appropriate core, we will use [`@rs` single-precision floating-point mathematics](/language/hoon/reference/stdlib/3b#rs) to demonstrate all operations.
+As the {% tooltip label="arms" href="/glossary/arm" /%} for the four
+`@r` auras are identical within their appropriate core, we will use [`@rs` single-precision floating-point mathematics](/language/hoon/reference/stdlib/3b#rs) to demonstrate all operations.

 #### Conversion to and from other auras